airswap/airswap-about/instant/run-a-maker.md

 - Makers only trade tokens, not native ether (ETH).
 To trade ETH it must be wrapped (WETH).
 - Makers must manage nonces, which are single-use identifiers for each order.
 Each nonce can only be used once and subsequent nonces should increase.
 - Makers must be accessible at public endpoints shorter than 32 characters in length.
 HTTPS is the assumed URL scheme.
 For example `maker.example.com:8000` or `99.84.41.93`.
-Takers are also expected to resolve URL shortners like `bit.ly/2N0Rhfo` using an `OPTIONS` request.

-# Implement the Peer Protocol
+# Implement the Peer API

 At the protocol level, a **maker** is a trading party that is generally available to provide pricing and make trades.
 A **taker** is a trading party that trades one-off or periodically and accepts the pricing of makers.
 Makers are expected to implement the following methods taking the API role of **signer** in all cases.